LiamJCates/Programming-Notes/C++/Utilities/IO/_IO.md

     std::cin >> Variable;                       //reads from stream

 I/O Library Header Files

 There are following header files important to C++ programs −

 <iostream>
+  Contains <istream> and <ostream>.
 This file defines the cin, cout, cerr and clog objects, which correspond to the standard input stream, the standard output stream, the un-buffered standard error stream and the buffered standard error stream, respectively.

 <iomanip>
   This file declares services useful for performing formatted I/O with so-called parameterized stream manipulators, such as setw and setprecision.

 <fstream>
   This file declares services for user-controlled file processing.